oracc/oracc-search-front-end/README.md

 ## Serving the app under a custom url directory

 The app is configured to run under a `/new` directory to satisfy production requirements on the production ubuntu server (this is not applicable to the GH-pages deployment).
 To change this you need to edit the `angular.json` file and change the `"baseHref": "/new/"` value accordingly.

+It is also possible to define the `baseHref` property using a custom build configuration if desired.
+You can do this by setting a custom field within the `configurations` object within `angular.json`.
+For instance, we currently have set the `github-pages` configuration which sets a custom `baseHref`.
+This is the configuration that is used when deploying to github-pages.

 ## Running unit tests